 Colors: The official colors of the College are PMS 201 Red and PMS 429 Gray.
 The official red of the College website is Hex code:#A41D36.
 Visit the Web Guidelines & Standards site for additional information.

 Size: The logo (Muhlenberg underlined with College below) must be identifiable and conspicuous on all college publications.

 Fonts/Typefaces: Here are the recommended type faces already in use for most College identity materials:

 |Lucida Bright||Lucida Sans|

 An effective identification program enables external audiences to distinguish Muhlenberg College from its competitors and it is vital to our recruitment and promotional efforts with prospective students, alumni and development prospects.
-The College Public Relations Office (x3230) is available to answer any questions, and is available to preview all work prior to completion.
+The office of communications (x3230) is available to answer any questions and is available to preview all work prior to completion.

 As you prepare materials in the future for print, broadcast and electronic media, please follow these guidelines.
 If you utilize off-campus designers or printers, please make them aware of our graphic identity program and ask them to refrain from introducing conflicting graphic elements.

-If you have any questions, please call Mike Bruckner or Bill Keller in the public relations office at 484-664-3230.
+If you have any questions, please call Bill Keller in the office of communications at 484-664-3230.
 Thank you in advance for your support of this campus-wide effort.